Sunny6889/tron-docker-main/CONTRIBUTING.md

 * feat     (new feature)
 * fix      (bug fix)
 * docs     (changes to documentation)
-* style    (formatting, missing semi colons, etc. no code change)
+* style    (formatting, missing semicolons, etc. no code change)
 * refactor (refactoring production code)
 * test     (adding or refactoring tests. no production code change)
 * chore    (updating grunt tasks etc. no production code change)

 The `scope` can be anything specifying place of the commit change.
 For example: `private_net`,`metric_monitor`,`conf`.You can use * if there isn't a more fitting scope.

 The subject contains a succinct description of the change:
 1. Limit the subject line, which briefly describes the purpose of the commit, to 50 characters.